rzeta-10/OS-Project/README.md

 ## 🚀 Getting Started

-To try out `csh`, clone the repository and compile the code as follows:
+To try out `Csh`, clone the repository and compile the code as follows:

 ```bash
 # Clone the repository